Australian castaway recounts comfort he felt adrift at sea, thanks to meditation, swimming and dog

 “The current changes direction.
 So if you’re drifting you’re suddenly drifting in a circle.
 And the wind, it’s changing all the time,” Shaddock described.
 “The waves are moving in many directions and it’s hypnotizing, you sort of suddenly feel like you’re in a whirlpool.”

-He lost his sail, all of his electronics, including navigational equipment, and his ability to cook food.
+He lost his sail, some electronics, and his ability to cook food.
+Shaddock did say in other interviews that he still had the capacity to issue a mayday call, but he hadn't done so.
+It’s not clear why.

 Days became a battle against fatigue: fixing things on the boat, fishing, capturing rainwater.
 He was overwhelmed by the fear that the next day he might be too exhausted, too weak.